 Water is one of the most vital resources you need to survive.
 Each of your cells, tissues, and organs uses water to maintain bodily functions.
 Drinking water is also good for your heart.
 Your heart pumps about 2,000 gallons of blood throughout your body a day, and it can pump blood more easily when you’re hydrated.
 Furthermore, water helps regulate your body temperature.
-So if you live in a place where temperatures are warmer like Tampa, especially during the summer, you need access to a reliable supply of good-quality water.
+So if you live in a place where temperatures are warmer, especially during the summer, you need to prevent poor home water quality in Tampa by having access to a reliable supply of good-quality water.
 This way, you can keep your body healthy and in good condition.

 How to Prevent Poor Home Water Quality in Tampa